Deep Learning in Asset Pricing: Empirical Results for U.S. Equities

-The systematic return difference is not explained by the market or Fama-French factors.
+The systematic return difference of the $\beta$-sorted portfolios is not explained by the market or Fama-French factors.
 Table \ref{tab:betaalpha} reports the time series pricing errors with corresponding t-statistics for the 10 decile-sorted portfolios for the three factor models.
 Obviously, the pricing errors are highly significant and expected returns of almost all decile portfolios are not explained by the Fama-French factors.
 The GRS test clearly rejects the null-hypothesis that either of the factor models prices this cross-section.
 These $\beta$-sorted portfolios equally weight the stocks within each decile.
-Figure \ref{fig:beta-sortingvalue} and \ref{tab:betaalphavalue} in the Appendix show that the findings extend to value weighted $\beta$ sorted portfolios.
+The Internet Appendix shows that the findings extend to value weighted $\beta$-sorted portfolios.